Skip to content

 Gas safety — Annual Gas Safety Certificate from a Gas Safe registered engineer if your property has gas appliances.

 Insurance — Standard home insurance doesn't cover short-term letting.
 You need specialist holiday let insurance and public liability cover.
+See our holiday let insurance requirements guide for what cover the platforms and lenders now expect.

 Tax — The Furnished Holiday Let (FHL) tax regime was abolished in April 2025.
 Short-term let income is now taxed as standard rental income.
 Speak to an accountant about the impact on your tax position.